Madhav-Sai/Python-and-BASH-Projects/README.md

-# Python-Projects
+# Python and Bash script -Projects
-Basic python projects for Ethical-Hacking
+Basic python and Bash scripts projects for Ethical-Hacking